 The tax treatment of look-through earnout rights affects a taxpayer’s entitlement to CGT concessions insofar as this may occur because of the value of the underlying disposal now including all the amounts provided for and under the earnout right.

 Likewise, in some cases, a taxpayer may not initially be in a position to elect that a concession applies to a CGT event.
-Alternatively, a taxpayer may be concerned that anticipated future financial benefits in respect of a look-through earnout right may mean that they cease to be eligible for a concession to apply after they have taken irrevocable actions based on this concession (such as making contributions to superannuation).
+Alternatively, a taxpayer may be concerned that anticipated future financial benefits in respect of a look-through earnout right may mean that they cease to be eligible for a concession to apply after they have taken irrevocable actions based on this concession (such as making superannuation contributions).
 In these cases, as the taxpayer can remake choices, they can simply wait until it is clear whether they will be finally eligible for the concession before making any choice.

 Note that while the receipt of financial benefits under a look-through earnout right may allow the taxpayer to remake choices, it does not entitle the taxpayer to undo the actions they have taken in that period.
-For example, if taxpayers have made contributions to superannuation to access a concession, they cannot withdraw these contributions now they are no longer available.
+For example, if taxpayers have made superannuation contributions to access a concession, they cannot withdraw these contributions now they are no longer available.